Grounded-DI/DI-Weather/StormWise_Case004_The_555_Trigger.md

 Update - ⚖️ Analysis:

 DI Weather didn’t just predict rain — it forecasted system behavior.
-Whereas official alerts only triggered once risk was already occurring or visible, DI identified and logged it ~2.5 hours earlier, through logic and sky state.
+Whereas official alerts only triggered once risk was already occurring or visible, DI identified and logged it ~2.5 hours earlier, through logic and sky
----

-## 🔍 Scroll Highlights

-- Scroll 27: Loop Lifecycle Activated
-- Scroll 91: Compass Alignment Triggered
-- Scroll 122: Entropy Threshold Breach
-- Scroll 89: Forecast Disjunction Confirmed

 ---